 It is important when reporting irregularities to come up with solid evidence that proves it.
-I'm welcome to reproducable reports of these issues.
-Please include all details in your report, including tollgate versions, kernel versions, network hardware, packet captures, etc., enough so that I can try to reproduce the problem and verify that there is not an issue with your reporting device.
+I'm welcome to reproducible reports of these issues.

+Please include all details in your report, including tollgate versions, kernel versions, network hardware, packet captures, database server, deployment steps, etc., enough so that I can try to reproduce the problem and verify that there is not an issue with your reporting device or something else.